wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

 servers being probed with Shellshock requests are fairly strong indicators of malicious probing worthy of automated countermeasures.

-In this lab you will send a Shellshock probe to the ``linux-agent``.
+In this lab you will send a Shellshock probe to a web server monitored by Wazuh.
 After looking over the alert that is produced and the rule that produced it, you will then set up and test several active response scenarios in which the attacker will be automatically firewalled off from the Linux lab systems and null routed by the Windows lab system in response this attack.

 Install a web server and monitor its logs
 -----------------------------------------
-If you haven't already, install a web server in your ``linux-agent``, for example nginx:
+If you haven't already, install a web server in a linux machine, for example **nginx**:

     .. code-block:: console